 Here are our recommendations for the best exercise bikes for staying fit at home.
 And be sure to check out our picks for the best treadmills.

 What are the best exercise bikes right now?

 The best folding exercise bike is the Exerpeutic Folding Magnetic Upright Bike, which can hold up to 300-pound riders but also can fold to half its assembled size.
-It’s a great option if you don’t have much space at home.
-So is the XTERRA Fitness FB150 Folding Exercise Bike, which is our choice for the best exercise bike under $200.
-Its footprint is as small as 18 x 18 inches but is strong enough to hold up to 225 pounds.
+For those without much space at home, another good option is the XTERRA Fitness FB150 Folding Exercise Bike, which is our choice for the best exercise bike under $200.

 If you can splurge, the Peloton is a high-end exercise bike that is very popular for its integrated Wi-Fi enabled touchscreen tablet that streams live and on-demand classes.
-Those classes, and the instructors who lead them, are a major selling point of the Peloton as is the library of other streaming content (like scenic rides).
-Peloton has introduced a new Bike+ model, so our recommended Peloton Bike is now cheaper.
+If you're looking for a Peloton alternative, we liked the MYX Fitness Bike.

-For those who want a high-end bike but don't want Peloton-type subscription classes, the Wattbike Atom is the best smart exercise bike.
+For those who want a high-end bike but don't want subscription classes, the Wattbike Atom is the best smart exercise bike.
 It pairs, via Bluetooth, to Wattbike's free app or to a number of other apps including Zwift.

 For a full-body workout, the Marcy Exercise Upright Fan Bike’s dual-action handlebars tone your arms while your lower body is cycling.
 For a lower-impact workout, the Marcy Recumbent Exercise Bike is our recommendation for anyone who has back, hip or knee issues.